Takehiro Tomiyasu: Style of play

-Playing in either the right–back or centre–back positions, Tomiyasu is known for being physical, as well as his strong defending structure.
+Playing in either at centre back or right back, Tomiyasu is known for being physical, as well as his strong defending structure.
+He's also known for his versatility, capably playing at left back due to his two-footedness.

 His performance at Sint-Truiden was so impressive that Voetbal Nieuws named him "The Best Eleven of Foreign Players Who Have Left from the Jupiler League".
 Former teammate Pol García praised Tomiyasu for his attitude, while former Italy international defender Cristian Zaccardo praised his strong and energetic performances.
 Bologna's technical coach Emilio De Leo said about Tomiyasu's performances, saying: "He has the ability to read and manipulate time and space in a modern way."
 The club manager Marco Di Vaio agreed, saying: "Tomiyasu immediately impressed us because he is very good with his feet and knows how to adapt to all defense roles."
 National Italian newspaper Corriere dello Sport praised Tomiyasu's performance, saying: "He is a treasure.
 The key to reinforcing Bologna".

 Manuel Minguzzi, a reporter for Tuttobologna, said about his performance: "Fans can always expect maximum professionalism and commitment from Tomiyasu.
 As a full back he did very well, while as a central he made some mistakes, but in Serie A it is quite normal because adaptation is needed.
 Tomiyasu also possesses great qualities when building the game.
 I was very struck by the fact that in the first year of Serie A he immediately became the protagonist.
-He had been taken as a central-defender but was often used as full-back offering both phases of play.
+He had been taken as a center back but was often used at full back offering both phases of play.
 As soon as he arrived he became an idol.
 The Japanese market is always very active on social networks and Bologna has expanded its popularity thanks to Tomiyasu."
-Former Japan manager Alberto Zaccheroni praised manager Siniša Mihajlović for using Tomiyasu regularly in the first team, saying: "He was good but not malicious, Mihajlovic did a great job making him play a full-back year, in less risky areas, and then use him as a central player after gaining experience."
+Former Japan manager Alberto Zaccheroni praised manager Siniša Mihajlović for using Tomiyasu regularly in the first team, saying: "He was good but not malicious, Mihajlovic did a great job making him play a full back year, in less risky areas, and then use him as a central player after gaining experience."

-Media

-Tomiyasu was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.
+Reflecting on his first season at Arsenal, Football London said about Tomiyasu: "Defensively immaculate and technically excellent he instantly transformed the right back position from one of weakness into one of strength."